francesNLP/MappingChange/README.md

-# MappingChange
+# 🗺️ MappingChange: Tracking the Evolution of Place Descriptions in the Gazetteers of Scotland (1803–1901)
 Repository to map the change of the gazetteers of Scotland (1803 to 1901)

-# Set Up the Environment
+## Set Up the Environment
-## Step 1: Create the environment with Python 3.11
+### Step 1: Create the environment with Python 3.11

 ```
 conda create -n gazetteer_env python=3.11 -y
 ```
-## Step 2: Activate the environment
+### Step 2: Activate the environment
 ```
 conda activate gazetteer_env
 ```

-## Step 3: Install required libraries
+### Step 3: Install required libraries

 ```
 pip install -r requirements.txt
 ```

-# Scripts
+## 📚 Gazetteer Article Extraction and Cleaning Pipeline

+This repository contains a set of scripts for extracting, processing, and cleaning historical article entries from multiple editions of the Gazetteers of Scotland.
+These Gazetteers are digitized historical documents structured as page-by-page OCR-extracted text.
+The aim is to extract individual location-based entries (articles), correct common OCR issues, and resolve duplicates across pages and editions.

+## 🗂️ Structure of the src/ Folder

+* extract_gaz_1803.py, extract_gaz_1806.py extract_gaz_1825.py, extract_gaz_1838.py: 	Main scripts for processing the respective editions.
+They extract articles from specific page ranges, send chunked prompts to OpenAI’s GPT-4 for article segmentation, and save both raw and cleaned JSON results.

+* merge_cleaned_articles.py: Merges all the cleaned JSON article files into a single output file, sorting and aligning metadata across the dataset.

+* dataframe_articles.py:A	Script that deduplicates and cleans already extracted articles.
+It includes advanced logic to detect fuzzy duplicates, substring containment, and prefix-based similarity across multiple pages.
+It also adds metadata from the original OCR dataset.
+The results of running this script are processed later in our Google Colab Notebooks.
+In the next section of this Readme you have the links to download those dataframes.

-All the scripts used are in [src](!./src).
+All these scripts used are in [src](!./src).

-# Dataframes with Extracted Articles
+## Dataframes with Extracted Articles

 * [dataframe_gaz_1803](https://drive.google.com/file/d/1a4BtLrwyfHb4I6cmAVbaaw-IafWf1dnR/view?usp=share_link)
 * [dataframe_gaz_1806](https://drive.google.com/file/d/1a4BtLrwyfHb4I6cmAVbaaw-IafWf1dnR/view?usp=share_link)